tamer4osman/abroad/FRD.md

 **REQ-DEP-03**: The system depends on appropriate staff training before deployment.
 **REQ-DEP-04**: The system must function in environments with inconsistent internet connectivity.
 **REQ-DEP-05**: The system implementation depends on phased approach outlined in development roadmap.
+**REQ-DEP-06**: The system depends on secure, scalable hosting for backend and database.
+**REQ-DEP-07**: The system depends on regular updates to dependencies and security patches.

 ## 14. Appendices